Hubert1225/Time-series-AD-with-TCN/README.md

 with some enhancements introduced for processing time series (temporal) data.
 In comparison to the classical CNN, there are following differences:

-- **causal convolutions** - convolutions that take only past values to compute the value for the current moment; in the temporal context, it means that there is no leakage of information from the future
+- **causal convolutions** - convolutions that take only past and present values to compute the value for the current moment; in the temporal context, it means that there is no leakage of information from the future
 - **dilation in convolutions** - in TCN, we use _dilated_ convolutions (kernel skips some values),